qiceradar/qiceradar/docs/installation.md

 If the install worked, you should now see two icons:
 ![](figures/qgis_icons.png)
-Continue on to the [tutorial](tutorial.md) for how to use the plugin.
+In this case, continue on to the [tutorial](tutorial.md) for how to use the plugin.

+If instead you got an error, see below for installing required dependencies, then try again.

 ### Python dependencies
 The QIceRadar radar_viewer plugin has dependencies on several python packages that may or may not have been packaged with your install of QGIS.

 If you got an error like `ModuleNotFoundError: No module named 'netCDF4'`, you'll need to install that module.
-If you installed the plugin without errors, skip this section!

-QGIS uses its own install of Python, so when installing dependencies be sure to install into that version, rather than the default system install.
+QGIS uses its own install of Python, so we have to be careful to install into that version, rather than into the default system install.

 After installing dependencies, restart QGIS.